-- A streamlined 7 percent oil extraction tax option to promote exploration and development in the Bakken Reserve. - A carbon credit incentive against coal conversion privilege taxes to help facilities achieve a required level of carbon dioxide capture, and a new tax incentive for cleaner-burning beneficiated coal. - An extended property tax reduction and sales and use tax exemption for wind power, as well as an extended income tax credit for the installation of any renewable energy device, including geothermal, solar, wind and biomass. - \$3 million for the Renewable Energy Fund.
+- A streamlined oil extraction tax option to promote exploration and development in the Bakken Reserve. - A carbon credit incentive against coal conversion privilege taxes to help facilities achieve a required level of carbon dioxide capture, and a new tax incentive for cleaner-burning beneficiated coal. - An extended property tax reduction and sales and use tax exemption for wind power, as well as an extended income tax credit for the installation of any renewable energy device. - \$3 million for the renewable energy fund.